apolloio/variables-github-action/README.md

 - For optional Figma variable properties like scopes and code syntax, the workflow will not modify these properties in Figma if the tokens json files do not contain those properties.
 - If a string variable is bound to a text node content in the same file, and the text node uses a [shared font in the organization](https://help.figma.com/hc/en-us/articles/360039956774), that variable cannot be updated and will result in a 400 response.

+### Convert JSON tokens to SCSS Styles

+After tokens are synced from Figma to local, you can convert them to SCSS Stylesheets full of CSS variables.
+See ["Local Development"](#local-development).

 ## Local development

 You can run the GitHub actions locally by running `npm install` and creating a `.env` file with the following contents: